| Title: | The SpatialGraph Class and Utilities |

 An igraph

-Change the field "ID" in the vertex slot, v
+Change the field "ID" in the vertex slot, v, of a

 obj |